Skip to content

 Which is better for high-volume card transactions: Dojo or Worldpay?

 Worldpay is generally better suited to high-volume merchants, partly due to its custom pricing and partly because it supports a broader range of card types including corporate and international cards.
-Dojo caps its merchant category at mid-market; businesses processing over £1 million/year may find Worldpay’s enterprise-grade infrastructure and dedicated account management more appropriate.
+Dojo serves small and mid-market merchants, but also offers bespoke blended rates for businesses above £5 million in annual card turnover; very large or complex operations may still prefer Worldpay’s enterprise-grade infrastructure and dedicated account management.
 Both are FCA-regulated and PCI DSS compliant.

 Do Dojo and Worldpay both support contactless and Apple Pay?